 We included 61 studies in the clinical evidence review.
-Liquid biopsy testing exhibits analytical validity in detecting actionable genomic alterations in certain genes, including BRAF, EGFR, ERBB2, KRAS (GRADE: Moderate to High).
-It improves partial response rates, stable disease rates, and progressive disease rates for people with NSCLC and actionable genomic alterations who are receiving matched targeted therapies (GRADE: Moderate).
+Liquid biopsy testing demonstrated a modest sensitivity in detecting actionable genomic alterations in the BRAF, EGFR, ERBB2, and KRAS genes (GRADE: Moderate to High).
+However, for the other genes assessed, the sensitivity was either low or uncertain (GRADE: Very Low to High).
+Liquid biopsy testing also showed an overall high concordance with tissue testing (GRADE: High).
+Further, liquid biopsy testing was found to improve partial response rates, stable disease rates, and progressive disease rates for people with NSCLC with actionable genomic alterations who were receiving matched targeted therapies (GRADE: Moderate).
 However, we are uncertain about the clinical validity of liquid biopsy testing in predicting prognosis with standard therapies (GRADE: Very Low).
 Compared with tissue testing alone, we estimate that all 4 of the potential liquid biopsy testing strategies we evaluated would be more expensive and associated with an increase in quality-adjusted life-years (QALYs).
 The incremental cost-effectiveness ratio (ICER) of the strategy in which liquid biopsy testing is provided only for people with insufficient tissue for tissue testing ("insufficient tissue") was \$96,738 per additional QALY; ICER estimates for the other 3 strategies ("tissue-first," "liquid-first," and "combined") were all higher at \$147,636, \$157,267, and \$173,032, respectively.
 All 4 potential liquid biopsy testing strategies had a chance of being cost-effective of less than 1% at a willingness-to-pay (WTP) of \$50,000 per QALY gained; only the insufficient tissue strategy had a probability of being cost-effective of more than 50% at a WTP of \$100,000 per QALY gained.
-We estimate that the 5-year budget impact of publicly funding the insufficient tissue strategy would be \$13.72 million.
+We estimate that the 5-year budget impact of publicly funding the insufficient tissue strategy would be

+\$13.72 million.
 Publicly funding the other strategies would result in a 5-year budget impact ranging from \$110.13 million to \$134.24 million.
 All interview participants viewed liquid biopsy positively.
 Participants perceived liquid biopsy testing as less invasive than tissue testing, and those who had undergone both tissue and liquid biopsy testing perceived that the turnaround time for results was quicker for liquid biopsy testing.
 Barriers to accessing liquid biopsy testing include lack of awareness, cost, and geography.